What is the purpose of this Notice?

 What information does Brock University collect and process about you?

-The University collects and retains personal information about you in order to provide educational programs and support its academic research endeavours.
+The University collects and retains personal information about you in order to provide educational programs and support its academic research endeavors.
 More specifically, the University processes the following types of information:

-- Contact information: information you have provided to enable us to contact you, such as name, home address, email address, emergency contacts.
+- Contact information: information you have provided to enable us to contact you, such as name, home address, email address, Date of Birth, emergency contacts.

 - Application information: information you provided on your application form and any supporting documents requested as part of your admission.

-- Academic records: records maintained about your studies at the Universities, including assessments, grades, academic status.
+- Academic records: records maintained about your studies at the Universities, including transcripts, assessments, grades, academic status.

 - Financial information: information about your tuition, scholarships and other fees.